 - In 50% of the time estimated, the team created the middle school H2 Educate learning module.
-In spite of resource constraints, the curriculum and project development portion of the project is complete with its revised scope and in use in classrooms throughout the country.
-As additional resources are provided from the U.S. Department of Energy and other sources, the materials will be deployed via training workshops in local communities.
-From the launch of the project, the intent was a scalable program that would allow for additional investment over time.
-With the curriculum and materials completed in year one, years two-five and beyond are focused on delivery of materials and curriculum to teachers and students. - Over 4,000 teachers trained. - Programs completed in 30 states with additional outreach in 2007 due to renewed DOE funding. - Pre-survey scores were five out of 15 correct on the survey of knowledge and 13 out of 15 correct on post-surveys.
+In spite of resource constraints, the project is 100% complete with its revised scope and now is in replication and outreach to more communities.
+The project is scalable and can be deployed incrementally with additional resources. - The effort has garnered additional support from a variety of partners state energy offices, Clean Cities organizations, utilities, energy companies and others. - Over 7,000 teachers trained. - Training programs completed in thirty-five states with additional training in 2009 due to renewed DOE funding. - Pre-survey scores were five out of 15 correct on the survey of hydrogen knowledge and 13 out of 15 correct on post surveys.